ts49/TutorPoint/README.md

 Student account features:-
-Able to watch any video of any course. ( Browse and watch any video ) Able to like and comment on any video. ( Just like youtube and facebook ) Search a particular video on the basis of course name.
-Students can search videos by tag and authors. ( Search would result video with same tag as searched )
+Able to watch any video of any course. ( Browse and watch any video ) Able to like and comment on any video. ( Just like youtube and facebook ) Search a particular video on the basis of course name Students can search videos by tag and authors. ( Search would result video with same tag as searched )